Making Do With What We Got

 This is on top of the thousands of meals and grocery bundles that form the basis of our mission.

-We know we are blessed, and that is why we want to do the most we can with what we got.
+We know we are blessed, and we want to do the most we can with what we have.

 And if in the months and years ahead, we happen to "got" more...